 So what if Hygge has converted the cafe to a lifestyle store?
 There’s still plenty to shop for.
 Looking for a special and personalised gift for a friend?
 There’s nothing short of home decor, accessories, apparels and bags.
-You can even customise their names or initials on some of the items.
+You can even customise names or initials on some of the items.

 Hygge, 37 Haji Lane, Singapore 189230

 Talk about uniquely Singaporean trinkets and knick-knacks.
 Stock up on all things handmade and quirky at the Craft Assembly.
 Things to look forward: earrings, pins, tote bags, magnets, along with vintage apparel and toys.